Sloth Myths: 11 Things You Think You Know About Sloths

 We can confirm that this is not an exploding sloth.

-Sloth myth 10 – The biggest myth of all: sloths are lazy
+Myth 10 – The biggest myth of all: sloths are lazy

 “The lowest form of existence …one more defect and they could not have existed.”
 This glowing report is how sloths officially entered the scientific literature back in the 18th century by Georges-Louis Leclerc, Comte de Buffon (or ‘buffoon’ as we prefer to call him).
 Sloths were named after the deadly sin of being “slothful”, and they were unceremoniously given the title of being the world’s laziest animal.
 That is a hard reputation to bounce back from!